PhoneDroid/FreeCAD-documentation/README.md

 ## Introduction

-This is the official documentation of [FreeCAD](http://www.freecadweb.org).
+This is the official documentation of [FreeCAD].
 There are several ways to use this documentation: by exploring the **hubs**, by following the **manual**, or by **searching** for a specific page.
 The **Help menu** entries from within FreeCAD also allow you to browse this documentation, online or offline.
 This documentation is a work in progress, written by the community of users and developers of FreeCAD.
 If you find information that is wrong or missing, please [help](Special:MyLanguage/help_FreeCAD.md)!